TheIoTLearningInitiative/EmbeddedLinux/documentation/Objectives.md

 # Objectives

-- Create Base Support Packages for Embedded Devices
+- Create Base Support Package and Software Development Kit for Embedded Devices based on Yocto Project
 - Develop a Linux Kernel module
 - Integrate your Linux Kernel module into your Board Support Package using Linux Kernel Configuration infrastructure
 -